above: linear polarization – 2017

 electro luminescent – 2017

-While the quote below by Michael Faraday is revealing on many levels, I’ve included it here mostly because I like that there’s resignation as well as optimism in the same line about his work with electro magnetism.
+While the quote below by Michael Faraday is revealing on a couple of levels, I’ve included it here mostly because I like that there’s resignation as well as optimism in the same line about his work with electro magnetism.

 I am busy just now again on Electro-Magnetism and think I have got hold of a good thing but can’t say; it may be a weed instead of a fish that after all my labour I may at last pull up.